unverbuggt/mkdocs-encryptcontent-plugin/README.md

             mkdocs-encrypted-footer-meta: [div, id]
 ```

-3. If you are using mkdocs-material, then this example will also encrypt menu, toc and footer
+3. If you are using unmodified mkdocs-material, then this example will encrypt menu, toc and footer
+But you'd need the Navigation pruning feature to hide the title of encrypted pages from navigation (or see 2.).

 ```yaml
 plugins: